What To Teach Teens About Failure

 To answer these questions we must first understand the difference between failure and fault.
 We are conditioned to blur the lines between the two.
 In most households, failure and fault are virtually the same things.
 Children learn at an early age that admitting failure equates to taking the blame - which means punishment.
 This is counterproductive and potentially harmful.

 Our collective attitude of “someone or something must pay for this” stifles meaningful progress and misses the point.
-The question of blame needs to be addressed in some circumstances, and consequences must be administered accordingly.
+The question of the blame needs to be addressed in some circumstances, and consequences must be administered accordingly.
 Generally speaking, we would be better served by treating failures as lessons and opportunities for growth.

 There is a distinct difference between attempting something and failing, and failure as a character flaw.
 An attempt is an action, and therefore exists at a remove from the individual.
 It isn’t something they are, it is something they did.
 The action can be assessed, adjusted, and retaken with a better approach.
 A character flaw, on the other hand, is deeply personal.
 It is tethered to self-worth and can obscure future behaviors.
 It is necessary that parents teach their children the difference.